Body bags, overflowing morgues and chaotic hospitals: Hong Kong’s pandemic goes critical

 Hong Kong’s ‘zero-covid’ policy buckles under the onslaught of omicron — but authorities won’t let it go

 Hospital emergency rooms are also overflowing.
-One doctor at a public hospital’s emergency ward said in an interview that beds are now crammed close to each other to fit them all in the space.
+One doctor at a public hospital’s emergency ward said in an interview that beds are now crammed close to fit them all in the space.
 Doctors can barely access the patients, with no way to walk around the beds.

-One patient, he said, died in the short time a nurse went off to the hospital pharmacy to pick up some medicine for the patient.
+One patient, he said, died in the short time a nurse went off to the hospital pharmacy to pick up some medicine.

-“It is impossible to stop,” the doctor said, speaking on a condition of anonymity fearing repercussions from the Hospital Authority.
+“It is impossible to stop,” the doctor said, speaking on a condition of anonymity, fearing repercussions from the Hospital Authority.

-Elderly care homes have also turned into battle grounds.
-Almost 90 percent of elderly homes have covid cases, and about 4,700 care home workers have tested positive.
-Cases are also rising in disabled care homes, and among the caretakers of that at-risk population.
+Elderly care homes have also turned into battlegrounds.
+Almost 90 percent of the facilities have covid cases, and about 4,700 care home workers have tested positive.
+Cases are also rising in disabled care homes and among the caretakers of that at-risk population.

 At one nursing home, a nurse now has to tend to about 60 elderly residents.
-None of these facilities are adequately equipped with quarantine rooms, making it impossible to stop others from getting infected too.
+None of these facilities is adequately equipped with quarantine rooms, making it impossible to stop others from getting infected.

 The crisis has made Hong Kong increasingly dependent on the mainland, which in recent weeks has sent thousands of doctors, nurses, construction workers and experts to the territory.
-But even they are finding that strategies that worked so far in cities like Wuhan cannot be immediately applied to Hong Kong at this stage in its covid outbreak.
+But even they are finding that strategies that worked in cities like Wuhan cannot be immediately applied to Hong Kong at this stage in its outbreak.

 Liang Wannian, a mainland Chinese covid expert sent to Hong Kong to help manage the crisis, said in an interview with state media that the city’s main target should be to cut the number of deaths.
-Carrie Lam, the territory’s chief executive, said Wednesday that while her government was still planning the mandatory testing exercise, it was not a “top priority.”
+Carrie Lam, the territory’s chief executive, said Wednesday that while her government was still planning a recently announced mandatory testing exercise, it was not a “top priority.”

-Social workers and nurses meanwhile find themselves consoling families unable to complete funeral rites and rituals for their elderly relatives.
-One social worker said one elderly resident died before the ambulance arrived to take him to the hospital, his family forced to watch as he took his last breath.
-Others can barely glimpse at the faces of their loved ones before they are sent to the crematorium.
+Social workers and nurses, meanwhile, find themselves consoling families unable to complete funeral rites and rituals for their elderly relatives.
+One social worker said an elderly resident died before an ambulance arrived to take him to a hospital, his family forced to watch as he took his last breath.
+Others can barely glimpse the faces of their loved ones before they are sent to the crematorium.

 “The image is really traumatic,” she said.